Fender Mustang

 The Fender Mustang is a solid body electric guitar produced by the Fender Musical Instruments Corporation.
 It was introduced in 1964 as the basis of a major redesign of Fender's student models, the Musicmaster and Duo-Sonic.
 It was produced until 1982 and reissued in 1990.

 In the 1990s, the Mustang attained cult status largely as a result of its use by a number of alternative rock bands, in particular grunge bands, most notably played by Nirvana frontman Kurt Cobain.

 The Mustang features two single-coil pickups, an unusual pickup switching configuration, and a unique vibrato system.
-It was originally available in two scale lengths: 24 in and 22.5 in.
+It was originally available in two short scale lengths: 24 in and 22.5 in.